vigilanteX/JAVAFunctionalProgramming/src/main/java/Streams/Readme.txt

 . limit(): Limits the number of elements in the stream.

 . skip(): Skips the first N elements in the stream.

+Terminal Operations List (Commonlu used):

+. collect(): Collects the elements of the stream into a collection (like a List, Set , or Map ).

+. forEach(): Performs an action for each element in the stream.

+· reduce(): Reduces the elements of the stream to a single value (like summing numbers).

+. count(): Counts the number of elements in the stream.

+. anyMatch(): Checks if any elements match a condition.

+. allMatch(): Checks if all elements match a condition.

+. noneMatch(): Checks if none of the elements match a condition.

+. findFirst(): Returns the first element in the stream.

+. findAny(): Returns any element from the stream (mainly useful in parallel streams).